Analysis | Why House Democrats have good reason to be anxious about no coronavirus relief deal

 That frustration is leaking out publicly.
 The Post’s Erica Werner reported that one vulnerable House Democrat privately told leadership “that she wanted to do her ‘goddamn job’ and deliver a deal for her constituents.”

-Democrats passed a $3.5 billion package for all this, but it was back in May, and voters’ memories are short.
-Republicans dismissed it as wish list including things that have nothing to do with coronavirus.
+Democrats passed a $3.5 trillion package, but it was back in May, and voters’ memories are short.
+Republicans dismissed it as a wish list that included things that have nothing to do with the coronavirus.

-House Speaker Nancy Pelosi (D-Calif.) held firm on that legislation, eventually coming down to about $2 trillion, but strongly indicating that’s the bottom.
-She reportedly urged her members not to be a “cheap date.”
+Though House Speaker Nancy Pelosi (D-Calif.) initially held firm on that legislation, she eventually offered a bill trimmed to about $2 trillion, but strongly implied that was the bottom.
+She reportedly urged her caucus members not to be a “cheap date.”

-Last week Senate Republicans tried to turn the tables and pass their own, much slimmed down version of coronavirus aide, at $300 billion in new spending.
+Last week Senate Republicans tried to turn the tables and pass their own, much slimmer version of coronavirus aid, with just $300 billion in new spending.
 Democrat called it “emaciated” and blocked it.
-But it still got a majority of Senate Republican votes, giving Republicans to something to tout.
+But it still got a majority of Senate Republican votes, giving Republicans something to tout.

 Now it feels like the ball is back in Democrats’ court, and Pelosi seems to know it.
-She said Tuesday she would keep the House in session until a deal is reached.
+She said Tuesday that she would keep the House in session until a deal is reached.
 (Although it looks like members will actually still be able to go home in October to campaign, knowing they may be called back on short notice.)

-A bipartisan group of lawmakers came out with a bill this week for $1.5 trillion in aid that neither party’s leaders are taking seriously, but it further shows how anxious lawmakers are to at least try to come to a solution.
+A bipartisan group of lawmakers came out with a bill this week for $1.5 trillion in aid that neither party’s leaders are taking seriously, but it shows how anxious some lawmakers are to at least try to come to a compromise.
 Here’s one of those lawmakers pushing it on Twitter:

-Absent a breakthrough in negotiations between Pelosi and the White House, many of the proposals you hear about will be more for show than action.
-One idea circulating in the House is to pass individual bills, like new business loans, or unemployment help, just to show to Americans that House Democrats are still trying to help.
+Absent a breakthrough in negotiations between Pelosi, Senate Republicans and the White House, many of the proposals you hear about will be more for show than action.
+One idea circulating in the House is to pass individual bills, such as new business loans or unemployment help, just to show to Americans that House Democrats are still trying to help.

 But would that be enough to help House Democrats politically?
 The Democratic strategist again: “The hurt of coronavirus is so large that I’m not hearing from members they want to just pass one thing so they can run.
 They want to pass good legislation, because it’s not just a political messaging issue.
 People in their districts are going hungry and facing evictions and small businesses are crumbling.”

-There’s not a lot of high-quality polling on how people feel about a lack of a coronavirus deal, and which party they blame.
+There’s not a lot of high-quality polling on how people feel about a lack of a coronavirus deal and which party they blame.
 But it’s fair to say that suburban voters don’t like Washington dysfunction.
-And Republicans feel like they’re in a place this fall to argue its Democrats who are being intransigent.
+And Republicans feel like they’re in a place this fall to argue it's the Democrats who are being intransigent.

 “Ultimately Pelosi is speaker of the House, and she is choosing not to move forward.
 So that’s where the blame falls,” said one Republican strategist working on House races.
 “You can’t say, ‘Oh we’re going to make a deal,’ and then walk away from the negotiating table.”